-- The NR-CA, - The direct superior CA that signed the TSP CA, that could be either: - An ECAC Government/Commercial intermediate CA, Or - The TSP non-issuing CA that signed the TSP issuing CA - The TSP CA itself, i.e. the certification authority of the TSP, - Registration Authorities (RA) used by the TSP to register end-entities to which end-entity certificates are issued,

-- Subscribers, - Relying parties.
+- The NR-CA, - The direct superior CA that signed the TSP CA, that could be either: - An ECAC Government/Commercial intermediate CA - The TSP CA itself, i.e. the certification authority of the TSP, - Registration Authorities (RA) used by the TSP to register end-entities to which end-entity certificates are issued, - Subscribers, - Relying parties.